briandrum/codes.forchagrin.com/_chapters/chapter-537-offenses-against-persons.md

 5. _(e)_ As used in this section:
     1. _(1)_ "Threat" includes a direct threat and a threat by innuendo.

-    2. _(2)_ “Community control sanction” has the same meaning as in Ohio R.C.
+    2. _(2)_ "Community control sanction" has the same meaning as in Ohio R.C.
     2929.01.
     (ORC 2905.12)